-On or before August 15 of each year, the Board is mandated by state law to prepare and submit to the State Superintendent of Education the annual budget adopted by the Board.
-Every fourth year the state allows the Board until September 15, to submit the annual budget, the fiscal year ending September 30, 2007, was the fourth year for the Board.
-The original 2007 fiscal year budget, adopted on August 21, 2006, was based on a "bare bones" approach that reflected only guaranteed revenues and necessary expenditures since many of the state-funded programs had not been authorized at this point.
+Each year the Board is mandated by state law to prepare and submit to the State Superintendent of Education the annual budget adopted by the Board, but under state mandates.
+This year's budget was not due until September 17, 2007; therefore, the original 2008 fiscal year budget, was adopted on August 20, 2007.
+The budget was based on a "bare bones" approach that reflected only guaranteed revenues and necessary expenditures since many of the state-funded programs had not been authorized at this point.
 The original budget figures were amended when revenues or expenditures exceeded 10%.
-Over the course of the year, the Board revised the annual operating budget one time on February 19, 2007.
+Over the course of the year, the Board revised the annual operating budget one time on December 17, 2007.
 For purposes of this budgetary analysis, only the General Fund of the Board is discussed in accordance with the new reporting model.